HyperCodec/drive-bomb/README.md

 # drive-bomb
-Destroy your computer's hard drive very quickly with this.
+Fill your computer's hard drive very quickly with this.
 Not intended for malicious purposes.
 It essentially just writes to a file with a lot of multiprocessing and concurrency shenanigans.

 ### Disclaimer